Hita, Tenryo Town

 Hita Cedar

-Hita Hill is considered one of the top three most beautiful cedar woods in Japan.They sell a lot of everyday items made from Hita cedar.
-Geta clogs are the most famous products of all.
+Hita cedar is considered one of Japan’s top three most beautiful cedar woods.
+Many everyday items are made from Hita cedar, with geta wooden clogs being the most famous.

 Other Souvenirs